MathildeJ/Fantasy_Bakes/README.md

 For further reference, please see [the repository](https://github.com/MathildeJ/Cake_shop_example) containing the code for our example website and the commits made during integration.

+**please note** if you wish to integrate Surfly, you need to give Surfly access to the server.
+This is especially important when you are developing locally.

  - [Cake shop website](#website)
  - [Integrate Surfly](#integrate)
  - [Widget options](#widget)